zzzprojects/learn-orm/tutorials/visual-studio-code/code-snippets.md

 In the above code:

  - `"File Exists"` is the snippet name.
 It is displayed via IntelliSense if no description is provided.
- - `prefix` defines one or more trigger words that display the snippet in IntelliSense.
+ - `Prefix` defines one or more trigger words that display the snippet in IntelliSense.
- - `body` is one or more lines of content, which will be joined as multiple lines upon insertion.
+ - `Body` is one or more lines of content, which will be joined as multiple lines upon insertion.
 Newlines and embedded tabs will be formatted according to the context in which the snippet is inserted.
- - `description` is an optional description of the snippet displayed by IntelliSense.
+ - `Description` is an optional description of the snippet displayed by IntelliSense.

-Let's save the `csharp.json` file and type `fexist` in the C# code file.
+Let's save the `csharp.json` file, and type `fexist` in the C# code file.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/visual-studio-code/images/code-snippets-5.png">